dctelf/dctelf.github.io/_posts/2024-12-02-what-makes-an-intermediate-certificate-intermediate.md

 ACCEPT
 ```

-I added the dummyCA file into my OS truststore (for Chrome) and Firefox truststore then connected from Chrome and Firefox to the s_server service...
+With the dummyCA root added to the OS truststore (for Chrome) and the Firefox truststore, connecting from both browsers gives:

 #### Chrome
 ![Chrome error](/assets/img/2024-12-02-cert-error1.png){: width="972" height="589" .w-75 .normal}